Big brown bat

 Corynorhinus townsendii

-Townsend's big-eared bat is distinguished by enormous ears (30--40 mm long when extended) that are even more prominent than the bat's head length, giving it...
+Townsend's big-eared bat is distinguished by enormous ears (30 to 40 mm long when extended) that are even more prominent than the bat's head length, giving it...

 Lasiurus cinereus